Chainsawkitten/HymnToBeauty/docs/ScriptingReference/ClassReference.md

 `vec4 viewport`
 Viewport.

+`uint layerMask`
+Which layers the camera should show.

 \section Listener Component::Listener
 A sound receptor.

+\section Mesh Component::Mesh
+A 3D mesh.

+## Properties

+`uint layerMask`
+Which layers the mesh should be rendered to.

 \section PointLight Component::PointLight
 A light emanating from a singular position in space.